 |Our Windows version||Windows 10|

 |How long we tested||3 weeks|

-|Number of tested tools||18|
+|Number of tested tools||11|

 Cick the Recover button to start the scanning process

-Choose the data you want to undelete and click the Recover button to perform the restore
+Choose the recoverable files you want to restore and click Recover

 On Windows PCs,PPT files that weren’t permanently deleted using the Shift + Delete command can be found and restored from the Recycle Bin tool.
 For Macs, all deleted X files are sent to the Trash first, so you can get them back from there.
 Otherwise, you can use Windows File History if you enabled it before the deletion or the Mac Timeline feature.

 Backups are the easiest way to recover PPT files that were saved over.
 Windows machines also have a built-in feature that allows you to retrieve older versions of X files, as long as you enabled the tool before the overwriting occurred.
 Mac has a similar feature called Time Machine.
 Alternatively, you can use Windows System Restore to return your PC to a previous point in time, but you’d need to have created a backup prior.